 Mile High Farms, Bennett

-Sadly, due to hail damage, Mile High Farms will be closed this year, but hope to return in 2020.
-Two corn mazes, a petting zoo, antique tractor hayride, pumpkin patch, barrel cart rides, bounce castles, corn pits, playground, entertainment and concessions.
-Extra charge for pumpkins, vendor food and face painting.
+Two corn mazes, a petting zoo, antique tractor hayride, pumpkin patch, barrel cart rides, corn pits, playground, entertainment and concessions.
+Extra charge for pumpkins and vendor food.

 Munson Farms, Boulder

-Wander the huge pumpkin patch for FREE to pick your own, and pay by weight/size.
+Open for the season.
+Starting in September, wander the huge pumpkin patch for FREE to pick your own, and pay by weight/size.
 Specializes in 10 varieties of heirloom pumpkins.
-Open Monday to Saturday from 9 a.m. to 6:30 p.m.
-Sunday from 9 a.m. to 6 p.m.
+Open daily from 9 a.m. to 6 p.m.